CristianCazares/CristianCazares.github.io/README.md

-# Greetings! - Cristian Cázares
+# Greetings!
-I am still working on a nice portfolio landing page.
+#### I'm Cristian.
+I love tech and I'm studying computer science.
-In the meantime, you can check some of the projects I have worked on.
+My portfolio landing page is still in progress, in the meantime, you can check some of the projects I have worked on.

 ## [In Case Of](https://www.youtube.com/watch?v=NHos0bgb_L0&ab_channel=QuantumProjects)
 #### A virtual reality fire drill
-An award winning project developed using Unity and Oculus SDK's, in which I contribuited as main developer and project leader.
+An award-winning project developed using Unity and Oculus SDKs, in which I contributed as main developer and project leader.

 ## [IJALTI Peers](https://ijalti-prod.web.app/)
 #### Online plattform for a job bank company on Mexico.
 Built to connect companies and applicants.
-I was on the fronted team using ReactJS, Axios en Material UI.
+I was on the frontend team using ReactJS, Axios en Material UI.

 ## [Crisdle](https://cristiancazares.github.io/crisdle)
 #### My wordle clone using plain HTML + CSS and JavaScript